timvideos/streaming-system/website/README.md

   > Update this once you have connected the events scdedule url with a room id
 * streaming-system/website/frontend/static/logos/*.png
   > Remove any old logos and add the events logo (158x217 is a known to work dimension).
+* streaming-system/website/frontend/static/img/favicon.ico
+  > Update the favicon.ico with your events logo.

 Production Deployment